 The TAG Consulting program continues to provide guidance to both businesses and nonprofit organizations.
 If you would like TAG to provide assistance to your organization, please see the TAG Consulting Application.
 Interested to support a local nonprofit organization in our community?
 See below on how to volunteer.

 We are honored to announce the formation of TAG Thought Leadership, a new TAG Community Group composed of management-level peers addressing topics of social and cultural importance, including diversity, equity, and inclusion.
 Participation in the group is currently by invitation only due to the sharing of sensitive and confidential information.
 If you are able to both represent and influence your organization regarding these topics and would like to participate, please contact me at firstname.lastname@example.org.
 TAG will be incorporating learnings and recommendations from the group into our own programming to benefit the whole community.

 TAG Expo has been launched as a year-round series of workforce development events and activities and a new website.
 The Expo website will expand with new organization profiles, job seeker support resources, and will highlight events and activities restarting in September.

-TAG Summit returns in October reformatted as a virtual technology conference.
+TAG Summit returns this fall reformatted as a virtual technology conference.
 We’ll largely expand and virtualize the format launched last year, featuring separate tracks for Cybersecurity, IT, Engineering, Leadership, and Software Development.
 New this year will be tracks featuring Digital Marketing and Emerging Technologies.
 Our Save the Date and Call For Presentations for TAG Summit will be announced shortly.

 I’ve fully stepped into the role of Executive Director, leaving behind the Interim title.
 I continue to develop the future of TAG and evolve our organization with the support of a new generation of TAG Leadership with a passion for technology education and community service.